-Cowboy Tales on a Jeep Tour to Savor
+Cowboy Tales on a Jeep Tour

 Scottsdale was once a little bitty cowtown, but has thrived in one of the world’s lushest deserts, known as the Sonoran Desert.
 A procession of tribes and peoples have called this biologically diverse landscape home over millennia, and you could spend years reading about all of them in a library.
 Or you could join a half-day jeep tour with an Arizona cowboy named Walker from Wild West Jeep Tours.
 Walker loves our history and likes to talk, a lot.
 Because I like to partake of history on the actual ground and while breathing fresh air, I jumped in Walker’s wagon, er, Jeep, with four greenhorns and rode out on a cool early morning northeast of Scottsdale towards the Tonto National Forest.